 William’s involvement in the village is less clear than Albert’s.
 Sadly, both men had lost their mothers during childhood.
 William’s parents were married in Rillington and he spent at least some of his early years in Skipton-on-Swale, near Thirsk, but it is probable that he is commemorated on the Hutton-le-Hole monument through his sister, Amy; on the 1911 census, she is recorded as a relative of the publican.

 It is likely that Amy was part of the crowd that assembled in July, 1920.
-The moment was captured by William Hayes, whose Daylight Photography Studio – the oldest surviving example in the country – was based in the village and can still be visited at the Museum.
+The moment was captured by William Hayes, whose Daylight Photographic Studio – the oldest surviving example in the country – was based in the village and can still be visited at the Museum.

 Amy married a Walter Trenholme and raised three children in the village.
 Albert’s father, Francis, and Albert’s brother, Thomas, known as Will, may be among the faces too.
 Will also served in France and Italy, sadly sustaining a leg injury that resulted in amputation, but his name is among 26 listed on the memorial to remember the survivors.

 The photo provides a fascinating insight into village life a hundred years ago.
-It was Harrison Holt, the great-grandfather of a serving trustee at the Museum, Philip Holt, who officially unveiled the monument and can be seen in the photograph.
+It was Harrison Holt, the great-grandfather of a trustee at the Museum, Philip Holt, who officially unveiled the monument and can be seen in the photograph.
 We would love to hear from anyone who can help identify the other villagers too.

 The Memorial on May 8, 2020, decorated to mark the 75th Anniversary of Victory in Europe Day

 Sadly, within only a few decades, a third name would be added – with a connection with Ryedale Folk Museum.
 Gunner Christopher Frank died during World War Two.
 His younger brother, Bertram Frank (Bert) would later found Ryedale Folk Museum, becoming its first Curator when it became a charitable trust in 1966.